 While you're participating in the course, pay attention to these indicators of evidenced-based CE:

-- Is the presenter combining his/her expertise and experience with the best available, current evidence to guide the presentation?
+- Is the presenter combining their expertise and experience with the best available, current evidence to guide the presentation?

 - Is it clear which concepts are rooted in published evidence versus clinical experience?